underscoreio/essential-slick/src/pages/plain_sql.md

 println(roomInfo)
 // List((1,Air Lock), (2,Pod), (3,Brain Room))
 ~~~

+Notice we specified a tuple of `(Long, String)` as the result type.
+This matches the columns in our SQL `SELECT` statement.

 Using `as[T]` we can build up arbitrary result types.
 Later we'll see how we can use our own application case classes too.